peterelauda/sipetrus-fe/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+SIPETRUS-FE (Sistem Informasi Pengelolaan Toko Retail Untuk Sembako) is a Flutter-based mobile application designed to streamline retail store operations.

+The application provides an integrated solution for:

+* Point of Sale (POS) transactions
+* Product and inventory management
+* Stock movement tracking
+* Low stock monitoring
+* Sales reporting and analytics
+* User role management (Admin & Cashier)
+* Financial and business performance monitoring

+Built with Flutter for the frontend and Laravel REST API for the backend, SIPETRUS aims to deliver a scalable, maintainable, and production-ready retail management system for grocery stores, minimarkets, and small-to-medium retail businesses.